Last week I kicked off the Holiday Countdown Series, which is a recap of last year’s plan for staying on track while preparing for Christmas.

 I’ve never been one to create a vast array of goodies for the holidays.
 I usually find the time to whip up some caramel popcorn, biscotti and chocolate-covered pretzels, but that is it.

 Some people go to great lengths to host a party for the event.
 Last year I swapped cookies and recipes with one of my friends over a cup of coffee and this year I’m hoping to add one more friend to the mix.
-If you want to find out more about a more formal cookie swap, check out Southern Living.
+If you want to find out more about planning a cookie swap, check out Simple Mom’s tips on how to host a memorable cookie exchange.

 Have you started preparing for Christmas yet?
 I’d love to know what you’re up to.
 Remember to send me your links so I can share what you’re doing.